Roblofresco/squarepicksNEXT/Agent OS/product/roadmap.md

 -   **User Stories:**
     -   `[x]` As a system, I can detect quarter boundaries and final state from `games/{gameId}` updates and trigger winner assignment idempotently.
-    -   `[x]` As a system, I assign a quarter winner for each board tied to a game at the end of Q1/Q2/Q3 and at FINAL, using last-score digits and the board’s `home_numbers`/`away_numbers` mapping.
+    -   `[x]` As a system, I assign a quarter winner for each board tied to a game at the end of Q1/Q2/Q3 and at FINAL, using last-score digits and the board's `home_numbers`/`away_numbers` mapping.
     -   `[x]` As a user, I can see a public, non-identifying summary of winners for each quarter on a board (index and square), without exposing player IDs.
     -   `[x]` As a winner, I receive a private record of my win at `users/{uid}/wins/{boardId_period}` that I can view later.
     -   `[x]` As a winner, I only receive a payout after the game is FINAL; my wallet balance is credited and a `winnings` transaction is created.